ziolko/active-store/README.md

   // - userLogin.set("new-value") to change the value stored in states const userLogin = activeState("ziolko");

-  // activeQuery is like useQuery in react-query - it fetches data
+  // activeAsync is similar to useQuery in react-query - it fetches data
   // for every unique set of arguments.
 In the case below there's only
   // one argument called - login.
-  const githubProfile = activeQuery(
+  const githubProfile = activeAsync(
     (
       login: string
     ): Promise<{